untile/github-changelog-generator/README.md

 $ yarn github-changelog-generator --future-release 1.0.0 --package-name project-x
 ```

-In monorepos, it is necessary to add labels to PRs because it is the way to identify the changes and generate separate changelogs for each package.
-For example, using the labeler https://github.com/actions/labeler
+> #### ⚠️ In monorepos, it is necessary to add labels to PRs because it is the way to identify the changes and generate separate changelogs for each package.
+For example, using the labeler https://github.com/actions/labeler.

+> #### 🔥 In order to parse tags correctly, the tag convention must be `<package-name>/<version>`

 ### `--output`, `--stdout`
 You can specify a path to a changelog file using the `--output` option.
 If the file already exists, it will be overwritten.
 If used with `--latest`, the new changelog will be appended to the top.